rishav1122/Covid-ResNet/README.md

 ```
 ## 3.How to run the code?

-a.
+### a
 First, run preprocessing.ipynb to convert the image dataset to NumPy arrays.
 (Or you can directly download the .npy

  files from our work)(https://drive.google.com/drive/folders/1XzyIOyF9oQdwZv57dRyLYj0Ac7GUiUdS?usp=sharing)

  Colab file[ Preprocessing _colab](https://colab.research.google.com/drive/1Tm_YNokLyevCa-CfTNjd-XbOQiaSoDNb?usp=sharing)

-b.
+### b
 Now either (if you have sufficient RAM) directly run GNR-Project.ipynb
 Colab file [ GNR_projectcolab ](https://colab.research.google.com/drive/1j2l81YE2DnvQz-XFMGHRt3hP0lgmNEKk?usp=sharing)

 c.
 If you don’t have enough RAM, run